 Demotivating so you give up on the diet/any personal goals/exercise/keeping the house clean and tidy/keeping up your own personal appearance

-I am guessing that most of us fluctuate between all of the above and I know that the grass will be greener on the other side of any body's fence right now. so for example, I envy my single friend without children who has been furloughed- she has peace, solitude, time for herself, 80% of her salary...... yet I also know she is bored, lonely and feels trapped in her flat.
+I am guessing that most of us fluctuate between all of the above and I know that the grass will be greener on the other side of anybody's fence right now.
+So for example, I envy my single friend without children who have been furloughed - she has peace, solitude, time for herself, 80% of her salary...... yet I also know she is bored, lonely and feels trapped in her flat.